Add this event to your Google Calendar.

 Dear Visitors, please note that only tickets purchased from the Müpa website and official ticket offices are guaranteed to be valid.
 To avoid possible inconvenience, we suggest buying tickets to our performances and concerts via the mupa.hu website, the Interticket national network (jegy.hu) or at our official ticket offices.

-Artistic director, conductor:
+Artistic director and conductor:

 Hungarian Radio Symphony Orchestra